-- submission invited under the Procedures will not constitute a breach of this clause. - 9.8 You must comply with a practice ruling made by the Office under the Procedures. - 9.9 Where you are a councillor or the general manager, you must comply with any council resolution requiring you to take action as a result of a breach of this code.
+- submission invited under the Procedures will not constitute a breach of this clause. - 9.8 You must comply with a practice ruling made by the Office under the Procedures.

 Disclosure of information about the consideration of a matter under the Procedures